A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 ### challengeonly

-A Course can be marked to only be joinable if the Player is part of a Challenge.
+Ability to prevent a Player from joining a Course unless they are currently part of a Challenge.
 The Player will be notified upon trying to join the Course that they must be in a Challenge to join.

 _Command: `/pa setcourse (course) challengeonly (true/false)`_

 ### creator

 Each Course must have a Creator, by default this will be set to the Player who used the create Course command.
-If you want to overwrite the creator of a Course to a different Player, this will now allow the chosen Player to have elevated permissions for that Course.
+Overwriting the creator of a Course to a different Player, will allow the specified Player to have elevated permissions for that Course.

 _Command: `/pa setcourse (course) creator (player)`_